2023-02-03

 full stack web development in rust

-In Rust, there are plenty of options and flexibility throughout the entire stack.
-Here are the core libraries I have used for a few open source projects.
+in rust, there are plenty of options and flexibility throughout the entire stack.

-Beyong the tech stack and frameworks mentioned above, there are layers such as models, adapters, controllers, etc. that need to be written by the implementer.
-In other web frameworks, these layers are often abstracted via a code generator or other means of abstractions.
+beyong the tech stack and frameworks mentioned above, there are layers in codes such as models, adapters, controllers, etc. that need to be written by implementers. such layers are often considered to be abstraction layers that falls in the realm of design and architecture.

 backend

-Spinning up a web server backend can be done in a few line with axum:
+spinning up a http server backend with axum:

 #[tokio::main]